-Assignment Value Dates to be completed SMART Goals: Develop five (5) SMART goals (3 professional and 2 personal) that are relevant to your placement and the population.
+Assignment Value Dates to be completed SMART Goals : Develop five (5) SMART goals that are relevant to your placement and the population.
 Needs to be approved by Agency and Academic Supervisors.
 5% of final mark Goals due End of Week 2, Evaluation due End of Week 14 Service Project: This project is to be decided upon in collaboration with the student's agency supervisor.
 The project should make a significant contribution to the department and will include a presentation to department, TR team, and staff.
 Needs to be approved by Agency and Academic Supervisors.
 30% of final mark Draft due End of Week 3 (5%), Update due End of Week 7 (5%), Final due End of Week 15 (20%) Weekly Online Discussion: Students are required to complete a weekly submission that documents what they completed/learned, what competencies were covered, and how they felt about their experience.
 20% of final mark 10 weekly entries Two entries per week (1 original post and one peer response) due at the end of Weeks 3-12 worth 2% per week.
-Midterm and Final Evaluation: This mark will be divided between the student's midterm grade and final evaluation by the agency supervisor.
+Midterm and Final Evaluation: This mark will be divided between the midterm and final evaluation completed by the agency supervisor.
 The student should be included in the process and a meeting should be scheduled at both dates to go over grades and comments.
+The student is also expected to fill out a copy of the evaluations for further discussion/reflection.
 45% of final mark Midterm (Week 8, 10%) Final (Week 15, 35%)